pachico/snitch/README.md

 This makes the application available at `http://localhost:8080`.

 Deploying it in a Kubernetes cluster allows for retrieving information about the pod it's running in.

+## Environment Variables

+The following environment variables can be set to customize the application:

+- `SNITCH_PORT`: The port the application listens on.
+Default is `1323`.

 ## Featured Endpoints